Interborough Express: Pre-construction

 Virtual town hall meetings for the IBX began in August 2023, followed by in-person town halls that November.
 At the time, the MTA expected that the project would be finished in 2027 at a cost of $5.5 billion.
 Part of the IBX's construction would be funded by revenue from congestion pricing in New York City.
 In her 2024 State of the State address, Kathy Hochul announced that formal design and engineering work would begin later in the year.
 The MTA allocated $2.75 billion in funding for the project in its 2025–2029 Capital Plan, accounting for half the estimated cost; pre-construction work was still underway in late 2024.
 That October, the MTA announced that it planned to dig a tunnel underneath All Faiths Cemetery to avoid street running.
 The MTA simultaneously announced that it would begin the planning process for the Interborough Express after it received $67 million from the federal and state governments, and in October 2024, it opened a request for proposal for the IBX's design and environmental review.
-At the time, the preliminary design process was expected to take two years.
+At the time, the preliminary design process was expected to take two years, and daily ridership projections had been increased from 110,000 to 160,000.

 The light metro line is to be built in two stages, the first of which would entail clearing the site, constructing tunnels and bridges, and relocating freight tracks.
-The installation of tracks, the purchase of rolling stock, and the construction of stations would be part of the second stage. the MTA was conducting environmental reviews of the project by January 2025, and the MTA began hosting open houses on the project that March.
+The installation of tracks, the purchase of rolling stock, and the construction of stations would be part of the second stage.
+The MTA was conducting environmental reviews of the project by January 2025, and the MTA began hosting open houses on the project that March.
 In July 2025, a joint venture between Jacobs and HDR was hired to design the IBX line for $165.98 million.
 Additionally, the Regional Plan Association received a $150,000 grant from the New York Community Trust for community engagement regarding the IBX project.
 That October, the MTA announced that it would conduct an environmental impact statement for the project, the final item needed before construction could proceed.
 The plans faced opposition from residents of Maspeth and Middle Village, Queens, residential neighborhoods with substantially lower population densities than the rest of the route.